Abstract-Everything/distance-estimator-renderer/README.md

 These are previewed in the above GIF.

 2D controls:
-W, A, S, D / Drag mouse with left click to move camera.
+* W, A, S, D / Drag mouse with left click to move camera.
-Mouse scroll to zoom.
+* Mouse scroll to zoom.

 3D controls:
-W, A, S, D, space, control to move camera.
+* W, A, S, D, space, control to move camera.
-Mouse with left click drag to look around.
+* Mouse with left click drag to look around.

-Use shift and control to respectively speed up or slow down.
+Use shift and control to speed up or slow down the camera movement speed.

 ### Acknowledgements